-Discover the remarkable world of visionary creatures as we delve into the fascinating features of animals that boast some of the most unique eyes in the animal kingdom.
+Discover the remarkable world of visionary creatures as we look at the fascinating features of animals that boast some of the most unique eyes in the animal kingdom.
 From the deep sea to the vast savannah, these species exhibit incredible visual adaptations.

 1. Mantis Shrimp